amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 Cannot create a generic array of List<String>
 {% endhighlight %}

+The error happens because **List&lt;String%gt;** is not a reifiable type.

 ### Solution

 So, can't we use generic arrays for our purpose?
 No, we can use generic arrays but it is advisable to use any collection type to contain list of data which comprises more operations to be performed on the data container.

-I would love to discuss more on **Array Reification** in future posts to cover some of the important aspects.
+I just wanted not to get you inundated with each and every aspect of **Array Reification**, I kept this post as small as possible so that you can learn gradually.
+I would love to discuss more on **Array Reification** in my future posts to cover some of the important aspects on it.